-When using Event-Based conversions, make sure to keep the command type as ‘track’.
-If you alter the code to recognize a different command, this error will pop up.
+When using event-based conversions, be sure to keep the command type as ‘track.’
+If you alter the code to recognize a different command, the “Command Not Recognized” error will appear.

 Order Value Without a Currency

-If you did not assign a currency to your order value, this error will show.
-Please review your pixel and add in a currency from our accepted list:
+This error will appear if you did not assign a currency to your order value.
+Please review your pixel and add a currency from our accepted list:

 - USD-United States Dollar

 - SGD-Singapore Dollar